sybrew/the-seo-framework/readme.txt

 		1. The old sitemap endpoints are removed from the rewrite rules, and the rewrite rules are flushed for one last time at PHP shutdown.
 		1. The title separator `dash` will be converted to `ndash`, because that was already the case.
 		1. The cron-job-pinging option is set to enabled (default), this will improve post-saving performance.
-		1. The "home title additions location" is now a "home title location", this means that left is now right, and vice versa.
+		1. The homepage's "Meta Title Additions Location" was not in line with the global title location option.
+So, we rectified that.
+This means that left is now right, and vice versa.
 			* This is a downgrade-compatibility breaking change!
+If you must downgrade, you must reverse this option manually.
 * **Added:**
-	* TODO maybe: We now generate a proposed description of your content every minute on Gutenberg pages.
-	* TODO maybe: We now parse shortcodes for the content dynamically, for Focus and description generation-compatibility.
 	* We've added more term settings, including:
 		* Blog name removal.
 		* Open Graph title and description inputs.